Diamondbacks vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jorge Soler and the Miami Marlins hit the field against Geraldo Perdomo and the Arizona Diamondbacks at LoanDepot park on Friday, at 6:40 PM ET.
+Luis Arraez and the Miami Marlins will look to find success against Ryne Nelson when he starts for the Arizona Diamondbacks on Saturday at 4:10 PM ET.

-The Marlins are favored in this one, at -155, while the underdog Diamondbacks have +130 odds to play spoiler.
-The total for the contest is set at 9 runs.
+Bookmakers list the Marlins as -135 favorites on the moneyline, while giving the underdog Diamondbacks +110 moneyline odds.
+The over/under is 8.5 runs for the game.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.